Wellington City – Guide for Backpackers

 Things you can’t miss in Wellington

-- See the art along the waterfront and the colossal squid in Te Papa Museum.
+- See the art along the waterfront

-- Get your geek on at Weta Cave or do a movie tour.
+- Get your geek on at Weta Cave or do a movie tour

-- Shop, eat, rave, repeat in Wellington’s compact city centre.
+- Shop, eat, rave, repeat in Wellington’s compact city centre

 - Get an awesome view of the city from Mt Victoria, Botanic Gardens and the sea!

 The more you walk around Wellington city centre the more you discover.
-There is artwork and sculptures lining the waterfront, but some artwork is more prominent than others.
+There are artwork and sculptures lining the waterfront, but some artwork is more prominent than others.
 Quotes are carved into obscure places like under walkway bridges and in the water as part of the Wellington Writer’s Walk.
 Even the seating along the harbour is not just your average park bench.
 Sit on an odd arrangement of wooden blocks and watch people from all walks of life walk/board/bike/scooter by.

 Heaps of great movies have come out New Zealand (there’s some movie about a ring that you may have heard about), many of which have had some filming done in Wellington or been produced by production workshops in the city.
 The city and surrounding areas are inexpensive to film in, making it a great hub for movie-making.